 PRECAUTIONS: Before taking tenofovir, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.Before using this medication, tell your doctor or pharmacist your medical history, especially of: kidney problems, liver problems (such as hepatitis C, cirrhosis), bone problems (such as bone disease, bone loss/osteoporosis, weak/broken bones), disease of the pancreas (pancreatitis), alcohol use.This drug may make you dizzy.
 Do not drive, use machinery, or do any activity that requires alertness until you are sure you can perform such activities safely.
-Limit alcoholic beverages.Also limit alcohol because it may increase your risk of liver problems and pancreatitis.Before having surgery, tell your doctor or dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).To decrease your risk of spreading HIV disease to others, always use an effective barrier method (latex or polyurethane condoms/dental dams) during all sexual activity.
-Consult your doctor or pharmacist for more details.During pregnancy, this medication should be used only when clearly needed.
+Limit alcoholic beverages.Also limit alcohol because it may increase your risk of liver problems and pancreatitis.Before having surgery, tell your doctor or dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).During pregnancy, this medication should be used only when clearly needed.
 However, HIV medicines are now usually given to pregnant women with HIV.
 Treatment can decrease the risk of passing the HIV infection to your baby.
 Tenofovir may be part of that treatment.
 Discuss the risks and benefits with your doctor.This medication passes into breast milk.
-Because breast milk can transmit HIV, do not breast-feed.
+Consult your doctor before breast-feeding.
+If you have HIV infection, do not breast-feed because breast milk can transmit HIV.

 Report Problems to the Food and Drug Administration